devMYC/blog/posts/binary-search.md

 return the index `j` of the leftmost element that does _not_ satisfy the condition.
 So I end up having to check if `j-1` exists.

-Another restraint of this `Search` method is that the range only starts from `0`.
+Another constraint of this `Search` method is that the range only starts from `0`.
 Maybe we can do some offset tricks in the predicate function so we can search any subarray of the original array (again, I am not sure if this is the best practice).
 So, sometimes I will just implement my own search functions if it will